ludovicalarcon/jenkins-k8s/README.md

 ...
 ```

-Then install the recommanded plugins and create your admin user.
+Then install the recommended plugins and create your admin user.
-You can now start using jenkins and create your pipeline.
+You can now start using jenkins and create your first pipeline.

 ![](/assets/jenkins.png)